intellifi-nl/webapi-doc/README.md

 Item
 ----

-An item is an object (or even a person) that you tagged with some kind of RFID emitter.
-At this moment our eco system can detect both RFID EPC Gen2 tags, also know as RAIN RFID tags, and modern Bluetooth LE beacons (including iBeacon and Eddystone).
-When an item is detected for the first time by one of our detectors then it's immediately created as an item resource.
-Our system keeps this resource as a reference to this item, it's never deleted.
+An item is an object (or even a person) that you tag using a RFID emitter.
+Currently our eco system can detect both RFID EPC Gen2 tags, also know as RAIN RFID tags, and modern Bluetooth LE beacons (iBeacon and Eddystone).
+When an item is detected for the first time by one of our devices, it's immediately available as a resource in our web API.
+Our system keeps this resource as a reference to this item.
 You can use it to see where the item is or where it has been seen for the last time.

 Location
 --------

 A location is an area in which items can be detected.
 The actual detections are made and transmitted to our server by devices ([Intellifi SmartSpot](https://intellifi.nl/home/products/)) that you install at the physical location.
-The events are transferred to the server by a default network connection.
-The detection area is naturally limited to the range of the used RFID technology.
-Passive EPC Gen2 tags have a range of approximately 10 meters, beacons can easily have a range of 100+ meters.
+The detection area is limited to the range of the used RFID technology.
+Passive EPC Gen2 tags have a range of approximately 12 meters, Bluetooth LE beacons can easily have a range of 100+ meters.
 If multiple SmartSpots are reporting to a one location then the events are merged at the server level.
 Please note that the location is a server-side abstraction that allows you to be flexible when you have multiple SmartSpots.
 I.e.: it's possible to connect external antennas to the SmartSpot.
 By default they are used to enlarge the reach of the overall SmartSpot.
 You may configure individual external antennas to report their detections to a seperate location.
 By doing so you are essentially creating a second virtual spot.

 Location configuration is done automatically when you connect a SmartSpot to a brain for the first time.
 A location is created that contains the serial number of the spot.
 I.e 'spot203'.
 You can easily change this label by doing a `PUT` on the location resource itself.
 We encourage you to add a meaningful name to a location (e.g. 'kitchen') as it's being used in the user interface at several places.